JeremiahKaren/35percent.github.io/skipton-house.md

 The Telegraph [reports](http://www.telegraph.co.uk/finance/newsbysector/constructionandproperty/9644289/Ian-and-Richard-Livingstone-pay-themselves-124m-dividend.html) that the brothers like to pay themselves hundreds of millions in dividends each year;  [Companies House data](https://beta.companieshouse.gov.uk/company/02909660/filing-history) shows that L&R hasn't paid any UK corporation tax since 2010 (when it paid just £1.9m); we note an  [office in Panama](http://lrp.co.uk/contact/).

 L&R joins the [list](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) of other developers at the Elephant with offshore links and we note L&R is also one of the top 100 Tory party donors - as is [Delancey's Jamie Ritblat](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf).

+__Footnotes:__

+[^1]: Calculated using the weighted average of the 421 units from the column 'unit price' on the penultimate page of the [viability assessment](http://35percent.org/img/skiptonhouseFVA.pdf).

+[^2]: See paragraph 10.4 on page 39 of the [viability assessment](http://35percent.org/img/skiptonhouseFVA.pdf) which says that the minimum required profit level is 17.5% of the Gross Development Value.
+The viability assessment shows the Gross Development Value as £747m.
+Therefore the minimum required profit is £130m (17.5% of £747m).

+[^3]: Southwark's tariff for in-lieu payments is £100k per habitable room of affordable housing not provided.
+The scheme is proposing 1,366 habitable rooms in total; 35% of 1,366 is 478 habitable rooms; 478 X £100,000 = £47.8m

+[^5]: See paragraphs 77 & 78 of the [planning committee report](http://moderngov.southwark.gov.uk/documents/s62738/Report%20Skipton%20House%2080%20London%20Road%20Perry%20Library%20250%20Southwark%20Bridge%20Road%20and%20Keyworth%20Street%20.pdf)